swpowell/raintype_python_polar/README.md

 Setting up and using the code:

-Before you do anything, you'll need to make sure that you have setuptools, numpy, scipy, and netcdf4-python (plus dependencies) installed on your machine. netcdf4-python can be found, as of 2016, here: https://github.com/Unidata/netcdf4-python
+Before you do anything, you'll need to make sure that you have numpy, scipy, and netcdf4-python (plus dependencies) installed on your machine. netcdf4-python can be found, as of 2016, here: https://github.com/Unidata/netcdf4-python

-To install, run

->> python setup.py install --user

-The installation will create a build directory and copy the code to somewhere beneath your ~/.local directory.
+The polar version of the code has no modules to install locally.
+Running runraintype.py with the correct input should work immediately.
 There is a test file and in subdirectory "example" that you can use to ensure the installation went smoothly.
 Just go to the directory uw_raintype_polar and run

 >> python -W ignore runraintype.py